prathik/Google-Login/README.md

 History
 -------

 This plugin was created to allow users of a company intranet to login with their Google Apps credentials.
-As soon as one gets to the Wordpress website, they are redirected to the prompt page, and if they provide the credentials and the permissions, they are logged in.
+As soon as one gets to the Wordpress website they are redirected to the prompt page, and if they provide the credentials and the permissions they are logged in.

 Known Bugs
 ----------

 Users are redirected to the authentication page as soon as they visit the page.
-This is not a bug, but an intended feature.
+This is not a bug but an intended feature.
 An option to disable this will be added in the next release.